 - EAC202 Rails-to-Trails Adventures: Learn about Rails-to-Trails adventures in National Capital Area Council area for biking, hiking, and even rollerblading.
 Learn how Rails-to-Trails has worked to preserve these great and historic trails for your adventures.
 Learn how you can get involved in preserving these trails. - EAC203 Orienteering: Learn about equipment, training, safety, introduction to technique and methods, and opportunities to participate in this challenging adventure. - EAC204 GPS and Geocaching: Learn about how to operate a GPS locator.
-Learn about the great sport of Geocaching. - EAC205 Shooting Sports for Cub Scouts (1-hour class): Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in Shooting Sports for Cub Scouts. - EAC206 Shooting Sports for Scout Troops (requires 2 periods): Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in Shooting Sports for Scout Troops. - EAC207 Shooting Sports for Venturers, Sea Scouts, and Explorers (requires 2 periods): Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in this adventure for Venturing, Sea Scouting, and Explorer youth.
-Rifle, Shotgun, Black Powder, Pistol, and Archery will be reviewed.
-(2 periods) - EAC221 Ohiopyle Adventures: Learn about possible adventure in Ohiopyle, PA to include White Water Rafting, white water canoeing, climbing and rappelling, rail trail biking, mountain biking, fly fishing, merit badges, and more.
+Learn about the great sport of Geocaching. - EAC210 Appalachian Trail Cabins and Shelters: Learn how your unit can use great historic cabins and trail shelters along the Appalachian Trail some as close as 1 hour's drive from the DC area.
+Stay for a night, stay for a weekend.
+Great adventures. - EAC221 Ohiopyle Adventures: Learn about possible adventure in Ohiopyle, PA to include White Water Rafting, white water canoeing, climbing and rappelling, rail trail biking, mountain biking, fly fishing, merit badges, and more.
 Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in these adventures.
-Learn where to camp. - EAC222 Canoeing/Kayaking: Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in this adventure. - EAC224 SCUBA Diving: Learn about equipment, training, safety, introduction to technique and methods, and opportunities for your units to participate in this underwater adventure.
+Learn where to camp. - EAC222 Canoeing/Kayaking: Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in this adventure. - EAC224 SCUBA Diving: Learn about equipment, training, safety, introduction to technique and methods, and opportunities for your units to participate in this underwater adventure. - EAC225 Aquatics Adventures: Learn about aquatics adventures from the NCAC Aquatics Committee, including safe aquatics training, swimming and water rescue, snorkeling, SCUBA, kayaking, paddle craft, lifeguarding, and swimming.

 - EAC230 Backpacking Lite: Learn how to lighten your load from experienced Appalachian Trail Thru-Hikers.
 An interactive discussion and demonstration on the merits of lightweight backpacking.
 Explore opportunities to reduce weight and discover inexpensive gear alternatives without sacrificing comfort during this session lead by a father son scouting team with vast high adventure background, complimented by further experience gained from thru-hiking the Appalachian trail. - EAC260 Harper's Ferry Area Adventures: Learn about possible adventure in the Harper's Ferry, West Virginia area, to include guided whitewater rafting, tubing, kayaking, canoeing, climbing, cycling, and hiking trips.
 Learn about equipment, training, safety, introduction to technique and methods, and opportunities/locations to participate in these adventures.
 Learn where to camp. - EAC266 Nrocks Adventures: Learn about adventures at Nrocks rock climbing and rappelling with qualified guides, climb the Via Ferrata (Iron Way) with it really high swinging bridge, canopy zip lines, camping out or camping in cabins and lodge, hiking, and leads to the highest point in West Virginia and the caves nearby.
 Learn how to participate in these adventures. - EAC281 COPE (Challenging Outdoor Personal Experience): Learn how COPE can be used to build confidence, teamwork, and communication skills in your youth.
 Learn how COPE can satisfy requirements for Venturing awards.
-Learn where you can take your unit to participate in COPE there are more opportunities that you know of. - EAC282 Facilitative Instruction: Another great leadership and personal development tool from COPE (Challenging Outdoor Personal Experience).
-Learn the challenge and the fun in this new tool. - EAC292 Improving Hike Planning w/Technology: Using apps, apps, digital maps, GPS and altimeter to make your hikes better and more fun. - EAC296 Adventuring with Disabilities: Have you ever wondered what life was like for your Scout who has a disability?
-In this class you will get the chance to experience what it is like to have a disability.
-Get a glimpse into what it's like for those scouts in your units so that you can understand them a little better and help them a little more.
-You will be able to take what you have learned and the activities back home to run your own class with your scouts. - EAC297 NEW Exploring in NCAC: How the Exploring Program Enhances the Experience for Older Scouts
+Learn where you can take your unit to participate in COPE there are more opportunities that you know of.